LukasHoghoj/par2vel/docs/source/stereo.rst

     \end{array}\right]\cdot\left[\begin{array}{c}\Delta X\\\Delta Y\\\Delta Z
     \end{array}\right]

-A :math:`(4\cdot n_x\cdot n_y)\times(3\cdot n_x\cdot n_y)` sparse matrix is created, that
-contains the :math:`4\times3` matrices from the equation above in it's diagonal (one for each interogation point).
-All vectors containing the displacements in the camera planes (see left hand side from the equation above) are also stacked together; in the same order as the system matrices.
-As the sparse matrix has been created with the ``scipy.sparse.lil_matrix`` command, the ``scipy.sparse.linalg.lsqr`` least square solver has to be used (the first array of the returned data is the solution to the equation).
-The data is then rearanged in such way that it the displacement array ``dX`` in the ``Field3D`` object takes the form of a :math:`3\times n_y\times n_x` 3D-matrix.
+The :math:`4\times3` matrix in the equation above, just as the left hand side vector, are set up for each point in the grid.
+The ``numpy.linalg`` function ``lstsq`` is used to solve the above equation seperately for each point in the grid.
+The results are saved in the displacement array ``dX`` in the ``Field3D`` object, which takes the form of a :math:`3\times n_y\times n_x` 3D-matrix.